-When the Kingsport Police Department’s Command Staff sit down together to make an important decision, they bring over 130 years of combined law enforcement experience to the table.
+When the Kingsport Police Department’s Command Staff sit down together to make an important decision, they bring over 140 years of combined law enforcement experience to the table.
 Each of these individuals has a specific skill-set giving them a unique perspective.
 Together they manage the Kingsport Police Department and serve as an advisory panel to assist the Chief of Police with any significant developments.
 It is the mission of the K.P.D.
 Command Staff to provide the citizens of Kingsport with a professional law enforcement agency founded on the principles of Courage, Integrity, and Justice.

-Major Jason Bellamy received his Bachelor of Science in Psychology with a Minor in Criminal Justice and Sociology from East Tennessee State University.
+Deputy Chief Jason Bellamy received his Bachelor of Science in Psychology with a Minor in Criminal Justice and Sociology from East Tennessee State University.
 He then went on to earn his Masters of Education, also from E.T.S.U.
-Before joining the Kingsport Police Department in 1998, Major Bellamy worked for Frontier Health as a Crisis Clinician and served as a Reserve Officer for the Hawkins County Sheriff’s Office.
+Before joining the Kingsport Police Department in 1998, Deputy Chief Bellamy worked for Frontier Health as a Crisis Clinician and served as a Reserve Officer for the Hawkins County Sheriff’s Office.
 He is a graduate of the F.B.I.
 National Academy and the National Forensic Academy.
-During his tenure at K.P.D. he has served as a Patrol Officer, Detective, Training Sergeant, Watch Commander, and Captain of Operations.
-He was promoted to Major in May of 2014 and currently commands both the Operations and Administrative Bureaus as well as overseeing the departmental budget process.
+During his tenure at K.P.D. he has served as a Patrol Officer, Detective, Training Sergeant, Watch Commander, Captain of Operations, and Commander.
+He was promoted to Deputy Chief in April 2021, and now serves as second in command, overseeing the day to day operation of the department.